georgekosmidis/blog.georgekosmidis.net/workables/articles/100710-ai-will-not-replace-software-engineers-but-it-might-erase-the-role/content.md

 ## The Middle Layer

 To understand why software engineering is vulnerable, strip the job down to its **usual** structural function.
 Remove the frameworks, the tooling debates, the job titles.
 What the most of the software engineers do is this: **build and maintain the link between an interface and a persistence layer**.
 A user or machine does something, logic applies, data transform and move, state changes, something gets stored or retrieved.
-That work can be enormously complex - ingestion pipelines, distributed systems, intricate UIs, deep cloud expertise, hundreds of engineers working for years - or it can be straightforward CRUD operations.
+That work can be enormously complex - ingestion pipelines, distributed systems, intricate UIs, deep cloud expertise, tens of engineers working for months - or it can be straightforward CRUD operations.
 But at every level of complexity, the core function is the same.
 Everything else - the design patterns, the architecture decisions, the test coverage, the deployment pipelines, even the UI - exists to make that link work reliably and at scale.

 > This does not describe every corner of the profession - kernel developers or embedded engineers operate differently.
 But it describes the work that the majority of software engineers do, and the work most exposed to what comes next.